jgoodson/slurm-cluster/README.md

 - Create a Proxmox hypervisor with some utility VMs
     - Add an "ansible" user for API use
     - Create a virtual router for your VM subnet, I used VyOS
-    - Configure DNS forwarding to IPA master (10.0.1.1) for `cluster.local`
+    - Configure DNS forwarding to IPA master (10.0.1.1) for your cluster domain (`cluster.local`)
-    - Create a utility VM on the VM subnet with ansible and proxmoxer
+    - Create a utility VM on the VM subnet with ansible and proxmoxer to run these playbooks
 - Configure a template
     - I used the Rocky 8 qcow2 image with cloud-init
     - I did some minor tweaks to the `/etc/yum.conf` and cloud-init settings
+        - I need to document this
-    - I created an LXC container with apt-cacher-ng to keep the repeated yum updates local
+    - I created a container with apt-cacher-ng to keep the repeated yum updates local
+        - Set the proxy in `/etc/yum.conf` in the template to point to that
 - Install Ansible roles/collections
     - `ansible-galaxy install -r requirements.yml`
 - Put the necessary secrets in `vm_inventory/group_vars/all`